vikas-movva/Obsidian/School/CP321 Data Visualization/Lecture 2.md

 - Memory is comprised of two primary structures: long term and short term
 - the aim of instruction is to alter long-term memory however information must first pass through short-term memory
 - short term memory can hold ~7 items which is lost within 20seconds without review.
-- In data viz it is important to ==present information in a comprehensible manner== and ==make use of CLT to present info in a way that people can digest==
+- In data visualization it is important to ==present information in a comprehensible manner== and ==make use of CLT to present info in a way that people can digest==

 ---
-### Multiple Repersentation / Multimedia
+### Multiple Representation / Multimedia
-- different types of info (words, images, videos) are relatively independant to absorb
+- different types of info (words, images, videos) are relatively independent to absorb
 - the Multiple-channel learning principle says that
 	1. *Multimedia principle:* People learn better form words and pictures than from words alone
 	2. *Split attention principle:* it is important to avoid formats that require learners to split their attention between, and mentally integrate, multiple sources of info